Energy conditions in mimetic-$f(R)$ gravity: Review on Dolgov-Kawasaki instability in mimetic- theory

 In this section we will obtain the Dolgov-Kawasaki criterion for mimetic-$f(R)$ gravity theory.
 We will use the standard procedure of \cite{insfR,noji1}.
-Suppose that the Ricci scalar differs from its background value $R_0$ by $R=R_0+R_1$, where $R_1$ is a perturbation around $R_0$.
+Consider the dynamics of a normal mass celestial body like the earth or sun.
+In this case the gravity produced by these objects is small and we can assume that locally the metric is very closed to the Minkowski one.
+However, the curvature can be non-zero.
+Suppose that the Ricci scalar differs from its background value $R_0$ (produced by the celestial body) by $R=R_0+R_1$, where $R_1$ is a perturbation around $R_0$.
 Also assume that the scalar field is perturbed from its background value $\phi_0(t)=t$ as $\phi(t,\vec{x})=\phi_0(t)+\phi_1(t,\vec{x})$.
 In order to be consistent with solar system tests, we also assume that the function $f(R)$ is very close to the Ricci scalar

 With these assumptions, one can expand the various derivatives of the function $f(R)$ as